 Design school for people living with dementia

-People living with dementia will have a unique opportunity to work together with design experts and contribute their ideas and knowledge to the creation of dementia- enabling environments at a new design school to be held in March in Birmingham, UK.
+People living with dementia and design experts will have a unique opportunity to work together and contribute their ideas and knowledge to the creation of dementia- enabling environments at a new design school to be held in March in Birmingham, UK.

 The first of its kind anywhere in the world, the Design School for People Living with Dementia, hosted by the Dementia Centre, will provide a forum for people with dementia to share their experiences and develop a rich bank of knowledge to inform architects, planners, developers and service providers.